Skip to main content

 How to Do a Background Check on a New Client Before Signing

 A **background check on a new client** is not just a tool decision.
 It is a business decision.
-Before you start work, decide whether the engagement is likely to create payment friction, dispute risk, or compliance exposure while you still have leverage.
+Before you start work, decide whether the engagement is likely to create payment friction, dispute risk, or compliance exposure while you still control the decision.

 client background checkdunn & bradstreetrisk assessment+2 more